mikeharding/kafka-snowflake/README.md

 ### Terraform

-Install Terraform and configure it using [these instructions](<https://learn.hashicorp.com/terraform/getting-started/install.html>).
+Install Terraform 0.12.3 or higher and configure it using [these instructions](<https://learn.hashicorp.com/terraform/getting-started/install.html>).

 ### Snowflake